 Ignition tastes great!
 Well, I haven’t tasted it by itself, only with the protein powder I drink after my workout.
 When added to the protein, it makes the protein shake a little sweeter, which in my opinion is never a bad thing.

 You probably wouldn’t care to drink it by itself, it may taste a lot like sugar water.

 Do You Have to Use Ignition with Phormula-1?

 I add First Phorm Ignition to my post-workout stack after a hard workout that has pushed my muscles.
 I use Phormula-1 and Ignition and have had excellent results.
 You don’t have to take them together, but I highly recommend it.

 I take Ignition according to directions – 1/2 scoop for women and 1 full scoop for men.
 There have been workouts when I knew my muscles worked, but not as hard as other times, and in those cases, I only added 1/4 scoop.

 I take an average 45 min walk daily (or almost daily) and I do not drink Ignition after.
 It’s best only taken after weight training, not cardio.

 After a couple of days I noticed my legs weren’t aching like I had just worked out when walking up and down the stairs.
-I was able to exert more energy and effort into my workouts like I had not been able to do in a long time.
+I was able to exert more energy and effort into my Ignition workout than I had been able to in a long time.

 I have noticed an improvement in my body composition since using both the Phormula-1 protein and Ignition as my post-workout nutrition.
 My muscles are becoming more defined and I’m finally getting rid of some stubborn fat areas.